How Will I Know: Whitney × Clean Bandit version

-In September 2021, British electronic music group Clean Bandit released a remix of the track.
-The song has become an international success and has been certified in three countries, including the United Kingdom, where Houston became the first female artist to have certified singles in five consecutive decades (1980s–2020s).
+In September 2021, British electronic music group Clean Bandit released a remix of the track, which samples Houston's vocal from the original version.
+The song has become an international success.
+It reached number 92 on the UK singles chart, making Houston one of the few artists to have a charted single in five or more decades.
+The remix has been certified in three countries, including the United Kingdom, where Houston became the first female artist to have certified singles in five consecutive decades (1980s–2020s).